kmk00/building-company/src/content/home/Hero.md

 ---
 title: "BUILD YOUR ELEGAN DREAM HOME INTERIOR"
-smallTitle: "WELCOME TO HOMCO"
+smallTitle: "WELCOME TO ELEVATE BUILD"
-text: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo."
+text: "With a steadfast commitment to quality, safety, and client satisfaction, we transform visions into reality.
+Explore our services and discover why we're the premier choice for all your construction needs."
-btnLabel: "Get Started"
+btnLabel: "get started"
 ---